What is influencer marketing? Complete guide for 2025

 Influencer marketing isn’t new, but it’s more accessible than ever.

 In the past, only big brands could afford celebrity endorsements.
-Today, anyone can leverage the power of influencer collaboration.

 This shift has created opportunities for both brands and creators that simply didn’t exist before.